 We have changed the way we operate and have modified slightly the precise testing we offer to account for staffing issues whilst maintaining a timely turnaround during Covid-19.
 We ask that you please make yourself familiar with these changes outlined in the subsections and below to ensure your samples arrive in diagnostic quality.

 Until further notice we will only be open Tuesdays, Wednesdays and Thursdays and can only receive samples on these days.
 We will be limiting the number of biopsy samples we can receive on each of the three days and these samples will need to be booked in in advance via email please (firstname.lastname@example.org) with a minimum of 48 hours’ notice, but preferably with a week’s notice.
+During busy periods we may not be able to offer a submission booking within 48 hours.

 Please see the subsection on muscle biopsy histopathology below for detailed information.